 - No the Genius 9000 is quite loud and no quieter than any other Oral-B electric toothbrush.

 - Does the Oral-B app work with Windows Phones such as Nokia and Microsoft Lumias?

 - No. Oral-B has produced the app for Apple iOS and Google Android only.
 There is currently no application suitable for those with Microsoft Windows phones or any other mobile platform.

 - Will this work in the USA?

 - For the Genius 9000 to work in the USA, you will need an adapter.
-An example is this.
+An example is this one from Boots.
 It allows you then to use the power from US sockets to charge the toothbrush.